osamaalmughanni/Kumiko/Kumiko/docs.md

 ### 5.2 Edit the configuration file

-When synchronizing, your content will be pushed to the remote Git repository by default.
-To do that, you need to edit Kumiko's configuration file.
-You can personalize and change Kumiko's behavior by making changes to the `config.json` file.
+Kumiko has a `config.json` file to store various settings and preferences.
+By modifying this file, you can customize Kumiko's behavior according to your requirements.

+To enable automatic content pushing during synchronization, you need to make some changes inside `config.json`.
+Specifically, you will insert the URL of your Git repository as the value for the `gitUrl` key.

+Follow the steps below to edit the configuration file and enable automatic content pushing:

 1. Close Kumiko to ensure that any modifications can take effect.
-2. Locate the `config.json` file in the following directory:
+2. Locate the config.json file in the following directory:

 ```
 %LOCALAPPDATA%\Kumiko